git-pull/tao-of-tmux/manuscript/10-technical-stuff.md

 The innards of tmux is powered by [libevent](http://libevent.org/), a cross-platform event notification library. libevent is an abstraction layer on top of OS-specific event notifiers.

+It's the workhorse behind the scenes.
+It's used in software like Chromium, Memcached, Transmission and Tor.